-Specify state/equivalent jurisdiction llocos Norte
+Specify state/equivalent jurisdiction (Ilocos Norte)

-In 2019 PMI continued to implement a harmonized and verifiable monitoring framework to allow monitoring of progress towards PMI's goals on sustainable leaf curing fuel.
-As part of this monitoring framework, tobacco leaf suppliers are required to report on the location of their contracted tobacco farmers and to collect information regarding the source of firewood.
-PMI's monitoring framework has been verified by a third party since 2018.
-The curing fuel originated from Ilocos Norte refers to firewood.
+In 2020 PMI continued to implement a harmonized and verifiable monitoring framework to allow monitoring of progress towards PMI's goals on sustainable leaf curing fuel.
+As part of this monitoring framework, tobacco leaf suppliers are required to report on the location of their contracted tobacco farmers, to collect information regarding the source of firewood and through this method the fuel consumption is measured.
+PMI's monitoring framework has been verified by a third party since 2018 and from the 3rd party verification conducted in 2020, all of our tobacco leaf suppliers achieved 100% compliance to PMI's monitoring framework.
+The curing fuel originated from llocos Norte refers to firewood.